Murder of Graeme Thorne: Extradition and trial

 When Himalaya docked at Colombo, Ceylon, on Monday 10 October, two Sydney policemen, Sergeants Brian Doyle and Jack Bateman, were waiting for Bradley.
 After five weeks of legal wrangling, Bradley was extradited to Australia on 18 November 1960, allegedly making an oral confession to Bateman just before the BOAC flight landed in Sydney.
-The next day at 10:00 AM, Bradley signed a written confession in English (although he later retracted it), part of which states:"I went out and watched the Thorne boy leaving the house and seen him for about three mornings and I have seen where he went.
+The next day at 10:00 a.m., Bradley signed a written confession in English (although he later retracted it), part of which states:"I went out and watched the Thorne boy leaving the house and seen him for about three mornings and I have seen where he went.
 And one morning I have followed him to the school at Bellevue Hill.
 One or two mornings I have seen a womman [sic] pick him up, and take him to the school.
 On the day we moved from Clontarf I went out to Edward Street.
 I parked the car in a street I don’t know the name of the street it is off Wellington Street.
-I have got out from the car, and I waited on the cornor [sic], untill [sic] the boy walked down to the car."The trial at the Central Criminal Court in Sydney began on Monday 20 March 1961.
-Examination of Bradley's past revealed that he had been born Istvan Baranyay in Budapest on 15 March 1926 and, having survived World War II and the communist takeover, he arrived in Melbourne aboard Skaugum on 28 March 1950.
-A divorcee since 1948, in 1952 he had then married and had a child with Eva Maria Lazlo in Melbourne and lived with her until she died (perhaps suspiciously) in a car accident on 26 February 1955.
+I have got out from the car, and I waited on the cornor [sic], untill [sic] the boy walked down to the car."

+The trial at the Central Criminal Court in Sydney began on Monday 20 March 1961.

+Examination of Bradley's past revealed that he had been born Istvan Baranyay in Budapest on 15 March 1926 and, having survived World War II and the communist takeover, had arrived in Melbourne aboard Skaugum on 28 March 1950.
+A divorcée since 1948, Bradley had remarried in 1952 and had a child with Eva Maria Lazlo in Melbourne, living with her until her death in a car accident on 26 February 1955.
 Baranyay later anglicised and changed his name by deed poll to Stephen Leslie Bradley in August 1956.
-In 1958 he married a third time to Magda Wittman, a divorcee with two children.
-Feeling pressure to care for his expanded family, he was forced to work hard at a number of different jobs as their savings dwindled.
+In 1958 he married a third time to Magda Wittman, a divorcée with two children.
+Feeling pressure to care for his expanded family, he was forced to work at a number of different jobs as their savings dwindled.
 He was then possibly inspired by the April 1960 Peugeot ransom case in Paris to attempt the abduction.